 My contradictory preferences are something I draw strength from.
 They are things I celebrate.

-Maybe I’ll never look like the caricature in my ideal image, but I’m a good Domme.
-I also found people who look beyond their own clichés of Dommes, Mistresses, Femdoms and Domination.
-People who appreciate me for the “Nyaa” and “Thihi” as much as for any sharp instruction.
-Who also share my love of role-playing games.
-Because not everyone wants to replace the strict teacher with the mean student, have the imperious princess in front of them instead of the sublime queen, or can handle it when the actual “master of the house” receives instructions from the maid.
-But this is my BDSM and it works great for me.
+Maybe I’ll never look like the caricature in my idealized vision, but that’s what makes me a good Domme.
+Plus, I’ve found people who look beyond their own clichés of Dommes, dominatrices, Femdoms, and dominance.
+People who appreciate my “Nyaa” and “Thihi” just as much as every sharp command.
+People who share my fondness for role-playing.
+Not everyone wants to replace the strict teacher with the mean student, or have a dominant queen instead of an authoritative princess, or can handle when the “housemaster” gets orders from the maid.
+But this is my BDSM, and it works wonderfully for me.

 You can’t learn to walk without falling down